An optical or eyeglass stores are where you can go to purchase eyeglasses and frames. Optical stores are staffed by opticians.

 For the greatest satisfaction with your frame selection, seek the assistance of a knowledgeable optician.
 In some cases, if you like a frame that you see in a store but it's too small for your face, the optician may be able to special order it for you in a larger size.

-Our locator makes it easy to find a store near you, but we also list online stores.
+Our locator makes it easy to find an eyeglass store near you, but we also list online stores.

 Simply select the “purchase eyewear” option in the drop-down menu, and you’ll find online store listings on the right.
 Click on the provider that best meets your needs and start shopping their online catalogs.